iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/jacuzzi-installation.md

 We also manage the electrical hookup for pumps, jets and heating elements — either working with your electrician or bringing in one of our qualified partners to complete the wiring safely and compliantly.

 #description
-After everything is installed, we’ll fill the tub, test the features, and check for leaks or imbalances — making sure your jacuzzi is ready to use from day one.
-You’ll also receive clear guidance on usage, cleaning and maintenance.
+After everything is installed, we'll fill the tub, test the features, and check for leaks or imbalances — making sure your jacuzzi is ready to use from day one.
+You'll also receive clear guidance on usage, cleaning and maintenance.

 #description
 Booking with BaseLink is fully online.
 Just submit your request, get an instant quote, and choose a time that works for you.
 Our dedicated support team manages your booking to ensure everything runs smoothly.

 #description
 All plumbers are vetted, reviewed by local customers, and backed by our team for full accountability.
-Whether it’s a home spa or a commercial install, you’ll get safe, reliable results with every feature working as it should.
+Whether it's a home spa or a commercial install, you'll get safe, reliable results with every feature working as it should.

 #description
 Payment is collected on the day of installation, with any additional time billed in fair 30-minute increments.
 Book jacuzzi installation{{$doc.location}} today with BaseLink — and let the bubbles do the hard work.